You don’t need formal training to do general transcription work.

 Typing and Transcription Practice Resources

 If your typing skills needs work, use free online typing tutorials to help build your speed.
 Find free typing tutorials here.

-I provide practice audios to help you practice transcription and increase your speed and accuracy.
+Of course, the best types of audio to practice transcription with is audio that is similar to the type of work you want to get.
+That’s why I’m providing practice audios to help you practice transcription and increase your speed and accuracy.
 They include finished transcripts so you can check your work and see how you’re doing.
-Click here for more info about general transcription practice files.

-Good research skills are important too.
+Moderate computer skills are needed but you don’t need to be a computer guru.
+You need working knowledge of email and Microsoft Word.
+You need to be able to install transcription software, upload and download files, and do online research.
 You have to be able to research words you’re not familiar with as general transcription covers a wide range of topics and industries.

-And of course, you must be reliable, hard working, meet deadlines and provide accurate and timely transcripts.
+And of course, you must be reliable, hard working, meet deadlines and provide timely, accurate transcripts.

 If you have the required skills, you can provide general and business transcription services.
 If you need to brush up on typing or grammar skills, you can easily improve them by taking classes online or at your local community college.
 You will be happy you did when you start bringing in a paycheck!

 Most transcriptionists will take on almost any transcription work they can get when getting started while others specialize in particular industries.
 Some industries are easier to start with and require less experience than others.
 Working for the same industry is easier since you’ll know the language used in that industry.
+One-person recording and are easier to transcribe than focus group recordings.
 Start with simple dictations and interviews and build up some experience before transcribing focus groups and seminars.
-Dictations are one-person recording and are easier to transcribe than focus group recordings.

 Improve any skills you need to work on before applying for transcription work and taking transcription tests.
 You’ll feel more confident and you’ll have a better chance to get work.

 Resources to learn transcription